Uchebuzz/Weather-Prediction-Model/README.md

 `Evalation` : This contains my entire process, from pre-processing to model evaluation

-`Deploy`: This contains the R scripts used in deploying the model
+`Deployed`: This contains the R scripts used in deploying the model